citoyens-pour-le-climat-rennes/wetu-server/README.md

-# --- CommeUnDessein --- #
+# --- Wetu --- #

-CommeUnDessein is a collaborative app.
+Wetu is a collaborative app.

 # development